-By all measures, the SlimStyle and its main competition (the CREE A19 LED) are superior to any of their incandescent, halogen, and CFL predecessors.
+By all measures, the SlimStyle and its main LED competition are superior to any of their incandescent, halogen, and CFL predecessors.

-So why buy one?
+Why buy LED bulbs?
 For starters, there’s the whole “we’re destroying the planet” thing.
 According to Energy Star, “If every American home replaced just one incandescent or CFL light bulb with a certified LED, it would save enough energy to light 3 million homes for a year, resulting in savings of about $680 million in annual energy costs and prevent 9 billion pounds of greenhouse gas emissions per year, equivalent to those from about 800,000 cars.”
 That’s a huge environmental impact.

-Versus incandescent, the SlimStyle (CREE #’s are close enough) would result in:
+Versus incandescent, the SlimStyle (or similar LEDs) would result in: